Fight Traffic Ticket in MainePage OverviewSUMMARY: How to Fight a Maine Traffic Ticket

 - Look into hiring a traffic ticket attorney to help you navigate the Maine traffic court system.

-- Judge finds you guilty.
-You must pay ticket fine, court and, if applicable, legal fees, plus incur resulting penalties.
+- Judge finds you "guilty."
+You must pay the ME ticket fine, court and, if applicable, legal fees, plus incur resulting penalties.

 Pleading Guilty or No Contest

-Maine's Violations Bureau handles all traffic ticket pleas and payments.
-Follow the directions on the back of your citation for how to submit your not guilty notification.
+The Maine Violations Bureau handles all traffic ticket pleas and payments.
+Follow the directions on the back of your citation on how to submit your "not guilty" plea.
 If you've misplaced your ME traffic ticket, call the Violations Bureau at (207) 783-5422.

-Before submitting the completed citation indicating your not guilty plea, be sure to include your current mailing address.
-Otherwise the Violations Bureau will mail your hearing date and time to your old address.
-Your violation hearing will take place in the presiding District Court in which your infraction occurred.
+Before submitting a ME traffic citation with your "not guilty" plea, be sure to include your current mailing address.
+Your violation hearing will take place in the presiding district court.

-Consulting with legal counsel could help increase your chances for a favorable outcome.
-Through a traffic attorney's assistance, you may get the traffic ticket charges reduced or even dismissed, sparing you of demerit points being added to your driving record, which could save you from a suspended driver's license and/or increased auto insurance premiums.
+Consulting with a traffic ticket lawyer could help increase your chances for a favorable outcome.
+With the assistance of a traffic attorney, you may get the ME traffic ticket charges reduced or even dismissed.
+This alone could prevent the following:

-The Violations Bureau will mail you your hearing information, which will include date, time and location.
+In Maine, the Violations Bureau will mail you your hearing information, which will include the date, time, and location.
 Before your hearing date, you will need to prepare your defense.
-A traffic lawyer can provide expert counsel on how to proceed.
-If you choose to represent yourself you'll need to gather evidence, review your driving record and contact and perhaps even subpoena witnesses.
+A traffic ticket lawyer can provide expert counsel on how to proceed.
+If you choose to represent yourself, you'll need to gather evidence, review your ME driving record, and contact—and perhaps even subpoena—witnesses.

-Prior to your hearing before a judge, you will most likely have the chance to speak with the District Attorney about your case.
-If no plea bargain agreement can be reached, you will proceed to the courtroom for your hearing.
+Prior to your hearing before a judge, you will most likely have the chance to speak with the district attorney about your case.
+If you cannot reach a plea bargain agreement, you will proceed to the courtroom for your hearing.

-Regardless of the court's verdict, be sure to follow up by checking your driving record for accuracy, paying close attention to demerit points.
-An accumulation of demerit points could cause your Maine driver's license to be suspended or even revoked, resulting in a jump in your auto insurance rates.
+An accumulation of demerit points could result in your Maine driver's license being suspended or even revoked, and cause a jump in your auto insurance rates.

-Insurance companies are notified of all moving traffic violations.
-Depending on the severity of the infraction and your insurance company's policies, you may see an increase in your car insurance rates following a traffic ticket.
-Should this occur, keep in mind that you always have the option to shop online for and compare car insurance rates to ensure you're getting the best deal.Other Topics in This Section
+Insurance companies are notified of all moving traffic violations in Maine.
+Depending on the severity of the infraction and your insurance company's policies, you may see an increase in your car insurance rates once you receive points on your ME driving record.
+Should this occur, you always have the option to shop online for and compare car insurance rates to ensure you're getting the best deal.Other Topics in This Section